Tired of paying for gift wrap year after year?

-This gift bag can be made using either fat quarters or yardage.
-You may notice that the fabric changes sometimes from picture to picture… that’s because I wanted three gift bags and was sewing them assembly line fashion.
-I found that my rotary cutter, quilt ruler, and cutting mat came in handy for this project! (<-affiliate links)
+Please note: You may notice that the fabric changes sometimes from picture to picture… that’s because I was making three gift bags and was sewing them assembly line fashion. 🙂

 Cut 1 rectangle 16 ½” X 20 ½” from fabric that you want to be the front of the gift bag.